jproulx/node-custom-error/README.md

 * `parent` {Function} (optional) - A parent Error to subclass from.
 If supplied, is required to be a prototype of the built-in Error function

+* `Constructor` {Function} (optional) - A function to subclass from entirely.
+Allows for additional methods and properties to be defined on your custom errors

 The errors created by the generated functions are identical to built-in Error objects, with additional features such as:

 Custom properties can be attached and accessed at run time: